SandhyaNagarajan/CI-CD-Container-based-project/README.md

 4. By using IaC:
     Easy to set up the infrastructure for jenkins,Stagging and Production Server.

-Continuously integrate and deploy Docker container in Stagging and Production Server.

 # Technologies Suited for the challenge: